qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-langchain.md

 #### Tutorial: Build a RAG System for Employee Onboarding

 We created a comprehensive tutorial to show how you can build a RAG-based system with Qdrant Hybrid Cloud, LangChain and Cohere’s embeddings.
-This use case is focused on building a question-answering system for employee onboarding.
-The step-by-step guide illustrates how to route incoming customer questions efficiently - either trying to answer them directly or redirecting them for human intervention while keeping the sensitive data within your premises.
+This use case is focused on building a question-answering system for internal corporate employee onboarding.

 [Try the Tutorial](/documentation/tutorials/natural-language-search-oracle-cloud-infrastructure-cohere-langchain/)